Where is the Trini master pollster?

 “We are comfortable in 34 seats and we intend to make inroads in others.
 Seasoned PNP campaigners may not return to Parliament, some of them who have served up to three terms,” the official added.

-The JLP believes that it can wrest the St James Southern, Hanover Western, St Ann South Western, and Clarendon Northern seats held by the PNP before Parliament was dissolved earlier this month.
+The JLP believes that it can wrest the St James Southern, Hanover Western, St Ann North Western, and Clarendon Northern seats held by the PNP before Parliament was dissolved earlier this month.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login